Chinese ceramics: Technical developments

 In the context of Chinese ceramics, the term porcelain lacks a universally accepted definition (see above).
 This in turn has led to confusion about when the first Chinese porcelain was made.
 Claims have been made for the late Eastern Han dynasty (100–200 AD), the Three Kingdoms period (220–280 AD), the Six Dynasties period (220–589 AD), and the Tang dynasty (618–906 AD).

 Kiln technology has always been a key factor in the development of Chinese pottery.
 The Chinese developed effective kilns capable of firing at around 1000 °C before 2000 BC.
 These were updraft kilns, often built below ground.
-Two main types of kiln were developed by about 200 AD and remained in use until modern times.
+Two main types of kilns were developed by about 200 AD and remained in use until modern times.
 These are the dragon kiln of hilly southern China, usually fuelled by wood, long and thin and running up a slope, and the horseshoe-shaped mantou kiln of the north Chinese plains, smaller and more compact.
 Both could reliably produce the temperatures of up to 1300 °C or more needed for porcelain.
 In the late Ming, the egg-shaped kiln (zhenyao) was developed at Jingdezhen, but mainly used there.
 This was something of a compromise between the other types, and offered locations in the firing chamber with a range of firing conditions.